vaultblockmagic/vault/README.md

 - **Unvaulting**: Unvaulting an asset requires completing any and all security layers applied and exchanging the mirrored assets minted at the time of vaulting to get your original assets back.

-- **Lock**: Locking an asset disables all outgoing transfers until unlocked.
+- **Lock**: Locking an asset disables all outgoing transfers until unlocked for additional security.
     A user can lock an asset using any combination of the following methods:
-    - **Time**: A user can select a date and time for when the token will be unlocked and transferrable.
+    - **Time**: A user can select a date and time for when the token will be unlocked and transferrable (including infinite).
-    - **MFA**: A user can apply a variety of MFA security layers which must be performed to unlock the token and make it transferrable.
+    - **MFA**: A user can apply a variety of MFA security layers (any number and in any order) which must be performed to unlock the token and make it transferrable.

-- **Asset Recovery**: If an asset is vaulted and subsequently compromised or in a lost wallet, a user can use our ENS recovery system to retrieve these assets into a new, secure wallet.
+- **Asset Recovery**: If an asset is vaulted and subsequently compromised or in a lost wallet, a user can use our recovery system to retrieve these assets into a new, secure wallet.

+### Chainlink, Gasless EIP-191 Signatures, & Zero Knowledge Proofs

-We leverage Chainlink services to facilitate many of these functionalities.
+- We leverage Chainlink services to facilitate many of these functionalities.
 CCIP is used as a cross-chain ENS resolver.
-Chainlink Functions, with the help of automation and VRF, allow us to leverage any Web2 API as an MFA source (e.g., Google or Microsoft Authenticator).
-The primary benefit of Chainlink Automation and VRF is that they demonstrate how an easily verifiable, low-cost source of on-chain randomness can be used for custom MFA slats and other operations.
+Chainlink Functions, with the help of automation and VRF, allow anyone to leverage any Web2 API/Web3 as an MFA source.
+The primary benefit of Chainlink Automation and VRF is that they demonstrate how an easily verifiable, global, low-cost source of on-chain randomness/entropy can be used for MFA salts and other operations, while the Chainlink Function is used to make an external call to any API and verify the results as needed and checking them with the current global salt, etc.
+- We also demonstrate how EIP-191 Signatures can be used by any Web2/Web3 MFA source to sign a message gaslessly that can be easily verified on chain.
+- Zero Knowledge Proofs are integrated to demonstrate a fully on-chain, trustless MFA provider that requires setting a password and proving konwledge of a password through our dApp without revealing sensitive user secrets.
+- Any custom MFA logic can be implemented and integrated by simply leveraging our simple IMFA interface.

 ## How we built it
-**1.** Designing the ZKP circuits and smart contract architecture **2.** Implementing and testing the smart contracts on the Arbitrum Sepolia and Avalanche Fuji testnet **3.** Creating UI mockups on Figma and building the front-end dApp **4.** Integrating with MFA providers and testing the security layers **5.** Conducting thorough testing before deploying
+**1.** Designing the ZKP circuits and smart contract architecture **2.** Implementing and testing the smart contracts on the Avalanche Fuji testnet and Arbitrum Sepolia testnet **3.** Creating UI mockups on Figma and building the front-end dApp **4.** Integrating with MFA providers and testing the security layers **5.** Conducting thorough testing before deploying